howl-editor/howl/site/source/doc/manual/editing.html.md

 ## Documentation popup

-_Support for this is dependent on the language mode, and is currently only available for Lua and Moonscript._
+_Support for this is dependent on the language mode, or a running [language server](language_servers.html) for the file._

 The `show-doc-at-cursor` command, bound to `ctrl_q` by default, pops up documentation for the symbol at the cursor if available: